1 ½ days off work

 - Rain/windproof jacket

-- Lightweight, breathable hiking shirts, trousers and shorts in summer.
+- Lightweight, breathable hiking shirts and trousers (or shorts in summer)

 - Sweater or fleece